quentincaffeino/manypixels-illustrations/README.md

 # Manypixels SVG Illustrations

-All the credit goes to awesome [Manypixels](https://www.manypixels.co/) team for creating these awesome illistrations.
+All the credit goes to awesome [ManyPixels](https://www.manypixels.co/) team for creating these awesome illustrations.

 ## Packages